wsxiaoys/lil/readme.txt

      2. Put the lil.c and lil.h files directly in your project

    Whichever method you choose, the rest is the same.
+Please note that the LIL interface should not be considered as frozen at this point.
+The library is under constant development and might change.
+In the future a frozen API will be provided but even that will only be guaranteed to survive major versions.

 4.1.
 Initialize LIL
      --------------